Who needs therapy?

 NVT can greatly benefit children having difficulty with focusing in school, learning, headaches, poor attention & focus, or with a visual diagnosis like Strabismus or Convergence Insufficiency.

 Center of Development works directly with Center of Vision's Dr. Jason Clopton, the only Board Certified Fellow of the College of Vision Development in the Upper Cumberland for neuro-visual therapies.
+Dr. Clopton lectures and trains other doctors all over the world on the newest research and neurology of vision.

 Site empowered by